lionandjelka/QhX1/source/introduction.rst

 ---------------------

 - Use **QhX (0.1.1)** for datasets with consistent filter setups across all observations.
-- Choose **QhX_dynamical (0.1.0)** for dynamic filter configurations or if you need flexibility in switching between fixed and dynamic modes.
+- Choose **QhX_dynamical** for dynamic filter configurations or if you need flexibility in switching between fixed and dynamic modes.

 Both versions are open-source and licensed under the MIT License, ensuring accessibility and modifiability.